nicolelun/my-portfolio/_art-portfolio/desk/desk.md

   href: https://nicolelun.github.io/desk/
 ---

-This website presents a familiar-seeming place that operates by unfamiliar rules. <!-- Inspired by the notion of objects with their own will, this  subtly resistant world operates by its own rules.-->
+In this interactive web animation, a familiar-seeming place operates by unfamiliar rules. <!-- Inspired by the notion of objects with their own will, this  subtly resistant world operates by its own rules.-->

 _Note: This website works best in Chrome._

-<a class="learn-more" href="https://nicolelun.github.io/desk/" target="_blank">Visit Website<span class="lg-right-arrow"></span></a>
+<a class="learn-more" href="https://nicolelun.github.io/desk/" target="_blank">See Animation<span class="lg-right-arrow"></span></a>